-1 After Mincer (1958, 1974).
+$^{^{1}}$ After Mincer (1958, 1974).

-9.1.1 Macroeconomic approaches to human capital
+9.1.1 Modelling human capital

 In the macroeconomic literature there are different theoretical approaches to the modelling of human capital.
 Broadly speaking we may distinguish these approaches along two "dimensions": 1) What characteristics of human capital are emphasized?
 2) What characteristics of the decision maker investing in human capital are emphasized?
 Combining these two "dimensions", we get Table 1.